Northern Epirus

 Following Italy's invasion of Greece from the territory of Albania in 1940 and the successful Greek counterattack, the Greek army briefly held the region for a six-month period until the German invasion of Greece in 1941.
-In 1941-1944, many Greeks in Albania, in particular from Dropull and Finiq, participated in the Albanian national-liberation struggle against the Nazi occupation and many individuals like Kiço Mustaqi, the last Minister of Defence of the Communist era in Albania, were later part the upper administrative class of the one-party state established by Enver Hoxha.
+In 1941-1944, many Greeks in Albania, in particular from Dropull and Finiq, participated in the Albanian national-liberation struggle against the Nazi occupation and many individuals like Kiço Mustaqi, the last Minister of Defence of the Communist era in Albania, were later part of the upper administrative class of the one-party state established by Enver Hoxha.
 Tensions with Greece remained high during the Cold War, largely due to Greece's territorial claims and its claims about the treatment of the Greek minority.
 A Greek minority area was recognized by the Hoxha regime, which followed the pre-war delimitation of the minority areas consisting of 99 villages but leaving out three villages in the Himara region which were previously included in the minority area by King Zog of Albania.
 People outside the official minority zone received no education in the Greek language, which remained a point of contention until the post-Communist period when it was resolved.

 In 1984, during a speech in the Greek region of Epirus, the Greek PM Andreas Papandreou declared that the inviolability of European borders as stipulated in the Helsinki Final Act of 1975, to which Greece was a signatory, applied to the Greek-Albanian border.
 The most significant change occurred on 28 August 1987, when the Greek Cabinet lifted the state of war that had been declared since November 1940.
 In 1996 Greece and Albania signed a Treaty of Friendship, Cooperation, Good Neighborliness and Security, which brought an official ending to the Northern Epirus issue for Greece.
 Peripheral segments in Greece and, particularly, in the Greek Diaspora continue to push the Northern Epirus thesis and maintain an online populist discourse.
 In the 21st century, education in Greek is available throughout Albania without any geographical limitation, although the property rights of the Greek minority remain an issue.